spite/ccapture.js/README.md

 The only requirement is that you step your values per frame according to ellapsed time.
 In other words, don't increment your variables with a fixed value each frame, but use an ellapsed time delta to adjust those incrementts.
 CCapture.js works by hooking the common methods for obtaining that ellapsed time: Date.now(), setTimeout, requestAnimationFrame (and more to come, eventually), and making them behave like a constant time step is happening, fixed by the specified framerate.

+Methods supported so far:

+- Date.now, Date.prototype.getTime
+- setTimeout, clearTimeout, setInterval (clearInterval pending)
+- requestAnimationFrame
+- performance.now
+- HTMLVideoElement.prototype.currentTime, HTMLAudioElement.currentTime

 CCapture is more or less [ryg's kkapture](http://www.farb-rausch.de/~fg/kkapture/) but for JavaScript and canvas.

-The library supports multiple export formats using modular encoders.
-Right now is using [Whammy.js](http://antimatter15.com/wp/2012/08/whammy-a-real-time-javascript-webm-encoder/) to create a WebM movie and [gifjs](http://jnordberg.github.io/gif.js/) to create animated GIFs.
+The library supports multiple export formats using modular encoders (`CCFrameEncoder).
+- `CCWebMEncoder` usses [Whammy.js](http://antimatter15.com/wp/2012/08/whammy-a-real-time-javascript-webm-encoder/) to create a WebM movie
+- `CCGIFEncoder` uses [gifjs](http://jnordberg.github.io/gif.js/) to create animated GIFs
+- `CCFFMpegServerEncoder` uses [ffmpegserver.js](https://github.com/greggman/ffmpegserver.js) to generate video on the server

 Forks, pull requests and code critiques are welcome!